UmarMansyur/Final-Project-Binar/README.md

 ## How to make a PR & merge

-1. Pull the latest changes (main branch)
+1. Pull the latest changes (master branch)
    `git pull origin master`
 2. Make some change to file you want to change, add, or delete.
 3. Make your own branch, with format: